 t (212) 431-1737

 Email inquiries are preferred.
-Faxed or emailed applications will not be accepted.
+Emailed applications will not be accepted.

 Credit may be granted by the students’ home universities for work done in the ISP.
 Most cooperating schools grant twelve to sixteen credits for participation in the program.
 Students need to make the necessary arrangements to receive credit.

 After a preliminary review of applications by the program’s faculty, arrangements will be made to interview final candidates.
 Studio Program and Critical Studies Program applicants will be contacted in late April; Curatorial Program applicants will be contacted in early May.

 Tuition for the program is $1,800 per year.
 Financial assistance in the form of reduced tuition is available on the basis of need.

 There is no application form.
 Please do not apply to more than one program at a time.

 Application materials will be treated with care; however, the program cannot be responsible for loss or damage.
 Application materials will be returned only if a stamped self-addressed envelope is enclosed with the application.
 It is not possible to pick up your application materials in person.

 The 50th anniversary events are made possible by the generous support of Joanne Leonhardt Cassullo, the Dorothea L. Leonhardt Fund of the Communities Foundation of Texas, the Dorothea L. Leonhardt Foundation, and Diane and Robert Moss.

 Major support for the Independent Study Program is provided by the Helena Rubinstein Foundation, Joanne Leonhardt Cassullo, the Dorothea L. Leonhardt Fund of the Communities Foundation of Texas, and the Dorothea L. Leonhardt Foundation.